saadshah8/Pandas-DataAnalysis/README.md

 # Pandas Lecture Repository

-This repository contains materials and code for learning and understanding **Pandas**, a powerful Python library for data manipulation and analysis.
+This repository contains materials for learning and understanding **Pandas**, a powerful Python library for data manipulation and analysis.

 ## 📑 Overview